oroinc/documentation/user/back-office/system/integrations/index.rst

 Integrations
 ============

+OroCommerce fulfills individual customer wishes and provides miscellaneous extensions and third-party integration solutions to meet specific preferences of each business.
+Generally, the integrations are used for the operational routines digitalizing every possible area of your online webs store.

+The section focuses on the integrations pre-implemented for your Oro applications and illustrates:

+* what payment providers to use to help process different types of payments (PayPal, Apruve, Authorize.Net, etc.)
+* what shipping methods you can offer your OroCommerce customers (UPS, FedEx)
+* how to set up integrations with payment and shipping services
+* how to use email marketing activities and email marketing automation (Mailchimp, dotmailer)
+* how to configure Google single sign-on, Hangouts calls, and Tag Manager
+* how to create the code that may be embedded to a third-party website to enable communication between the third-party website users and the Oro application

-OroCommerce supports the following pre-implemented integrations that can be enabled/disabled and configured in **System > Configuration > Integration**:
+Check the following integrations that can be enabled/disabled and configured in **System > Configuration > Integration**:

 * :ref:`Manage Integrations: Payment Method Integration <sys--integrations--manage-integrations--payment-methods>`